Word Meanings - VALUE - Book Publishers vocabulary database

 1. One who writes short stories, as for magazines.
 2. An historian; a chronicler.
 "Rathums, the story-writer."
 1 Esdr. ii.
 17. - REASONING

 1. The act or process of adducing a reason or reasons; manner of presenting one's reasons.
 2. That which is offered in argument; proofs or reasons when arranged and developed; course of argument.
 His reasoning was sufficiently profound.
-Macaulay. - CHERISHMENT
+Macaulay. - MISCOMPUTE

 To compute erroneously.
 Sir T. Browne. - APPRECIATE

 a price, appraise; ad + pretiare to prize, pretium price.
 Cf. 1.
 To set a price or value on; to estimate justly; to value.
 To appreciate the motives of their enemies.
 Gibbon.
-3. To raise the value of; to increase the market price of; -- opposed - ACCOUNTANCY
+3. To raise the value of; to increase the market price of; -- opposed - CHERISHMENT

 The art or employment of an accountant. - PRICE